Motivational Management Practice and Teachers Performance Satisfaction in Selected Secondary Schools in Cross River State, Nigeria

 How to Cite

 MARTHA DANIEL EKPE.
 (2021).
 Motivational Management Practice and Teachers Performance Satisfaction in Selected Secondary Schools in Cross River State, Nigeria .
-International Journal of Scientific and Academic Research (IJSAR), EISSN: 2583-0279, 1(8), 1–6.
+International Journal of Scientific and Applied Research (IJSAR), EISSN: 2583-0279, 1(8), 1–6.
 Retrieved from https://ijsar.net/index.php/ijsar/article/view/11

 Issue